 We spent most of the afternoon shopping in the many antique malls clustered on Cortez Street.
 This is something my whole family can do together for an extended period of time!
 It is really interesting to me how antique malls across the US have many similar items in them, and then there are more regional items, like this cactus glass set that I covet, so far only seen in Arizona antique shops.

 A few hometown friends had actually moved out here months before, and we didn’t even know it until about two weeks leading up to the trip.
 We met up with them at Prescott Brewing Company (amazing veggie pizza) and caught up after many years.

 We didn’t have nearly enough time to visit popular Jerome, Arizona.
-Built into a steep hill this town appears to rely heavily on tourism, given its small size and large number of artsy, quirky, and cute shops and restaurants.
+Built into a steep hill, this tiny town appears to rely heavily on tourism.
+It was filled with a large number of artsy, quirky, and cute shops and restaurants.

-We briefly stopped through Jerome on our way to Sedona, which was not a far drive but so very different from Prescott.
-I will post about Sedona later this week!
+We briefly stopped through Jerome on our way to Sedona, which was not far but so very different from Prescott.

 Have you been to Prescott?
 What comes to mind when you think of the “Wild West?”

 Let’s talk in the comments!